 As part of Health and Safety legislation, the employer is required to carry out a risk assessment whenever they are considering employing children, regardless of the type of work.

-An application form must be completed by the employer, signed by the parent or guardian of the child and returned to Education Welfare Service to the address provided under contacts on the right.
+An application form can be found under related downloads, must be completed by the employer, signed by the parent or guardian of the child and returned to Education Welfare Service.

 - Prohibited employment